 Black women can create a more representative political body that will fight for pay equity, health care access, improved educational opportunities and other issues.

 The Supreme Court orders immediate school desegregation on Oct.
 29, 1969.

-Thurgood Marshall confirmed as first African-American Supreme Court justice on Aug.
-30, 1967.
+Thurgood Marshall was sworn in as the first Black U.S. Supreme Court justice on Oct.
+2, 1967.